-For a complete discussion of CREATE TABLE and array syntax, see the Language Reference.
+For a complete discussion of CREATE TABLE and array syntax, see Language Reference Guide.

 Multi-dimensional arrays

 InterBase supports multi-dimensional arrays, arrays with 1 to 16 dimensions.
 For example, the following statement defines three integer array columns with two, three, and six dimensions, respectively: